Secure Medicare Supplement Plans in Carrabelle, Florida

 A Working Waterfront on Florida’s Forgotten Coast

 Carrabelle is a small coastal town of roughly 2,800 residents in Franklin County, located on the Gulf of Mexico at the mouth of the Carrabelle River.
-With a natural deep-water harbor, the town has long functioned as a working port.
-The result is a coastal environment shaped by maritime activity rather than large-scale resort development.
+With a natural deep-water harbor, the town has long functioned as a working port, creating a coastal environment shaped by maritime activity rather than large-scale resort development.

 Senior Demographics and Income